michael105/minilib/doc/minilib.md

               For setting this bit, please have a look into the ldscripts in the folder with the same name.

-              supply 0 for p_match_char, when you don't need it.
+              supply 0 for p_wildcard_cb, when you don't need it.
               This will treat & in the regex like ?, and match a following digit (0..9) in the text, a following digit (0..9) in the regex is ignored.